joaoreis16/SO_P1/README.md

 # Project in Bash

 ## How to run
-To compile this program, use the following command
+To run this program, use the following command
 ```
 ./procstat.sh [options] [time]
 ```